Volunteer Zimbabwe Working Holidays

 Cawston offers you the chance to roll up your sleeves, dive into ranch life, and truly connect with Zimbabwe working holidays — with wildlife, wild spaces, and local communities.

 Looking for a meaningful African adventure that goes beyond the usual safari?
-Our wildlife conservation volunteer program in Zimbabwe offers you the chance to live and work on a real African wildlife reserve.
+Our volunteer programs in Zimbabwe offer you the chance to experience life on a working African wildlife reserve.

 Get your boots on and come join us!

-Our wildlife volunteers take part in the real, everyday work that keeps the reserve thriving.
-Each day brings something different, and no two days are the same, whether it’s:
+Our volunteers take part in the real, everyday work that keeps the reserve thriving.
+Each day brings something different, and no two days are the same.
+We like our volunteers to be as hands-on as possible and involved in our actual day-to-day activities rather than participating as bystanders.
+We have three core programs to choose from.

 • Helping care for and exercise our horses